communitiesuk/eip-ero-print-api/.github/pull_request_template.md

 https://dluhcdigital.atlassian.net/browse/EIP1-

 ## Checklist before requesting a review
+Tick all those which are done
+Replace check box with ❌ if the step is not relevant for this PR

 - [ ] I double checked that ACs on the ticket are met by this code update
 - [ ] I have checked any risky steps with my TL ([cheat sheet for safe release here](https://softwiretech.atlassian.net/wiki/spaces/EIP/pages/20960542739/Safe+Release+Cheat+Sheet))